 Many people will notice that something is not quite right with someone in their life who is suffering from PTSD, but most will not know enough post traumatic stress disorder to diagnose the problem.
 That is why it is so important for anyone with any combination of the following symptoms to seek professional help as quickly as possible:

-Many of the symptoms of PTSD are shared with other conditions such as anxiety disorders and depression, so it takes the skilled analysis of a medical professional to accurately diagnose the condition.
+Many of the symptoms of PTSD are shared with other conditions such as anxiety disorders, depression, and substance abuse, so it takes the skilled analysis of a mental health professional to accurately diagnose the condition.

 Living with PTSD

 One issue with diagnosing and overcoming PTSD is the fact that many people will live for years with the condition without seeking help.
 If others around the person do not actively encourage them to get help or do not realize that there is a serious problem, it can be years before PTSD is officially diagnosed and the person begins to work through the emotional issues causing the disorder.